View and manage your entire Salesforce DevOps pipeline

 Pipelines UI

 The Pipelines dashboard captures everything — not just the changes made in Gearset.
 It’s tightly integrated with your Git hosting provider, so if you have a developer making changes in GitHub Enterprise, for example, that’ll be shown in Pipelines.
 It also integrates with your work tracking tools, such as Jira, so your associated tickets are automatically updated as work progresses.
+And you can view all PR checks in one place, ensuring your changes are promotion-ready without switching platforms.

 DevOps pipeline management